SkygearIO/skygear-doc/content/contributing.md

 $ cd skygear
 ```

-You can choose whether to develop Skygear with Docker or not.
-You are not required
+# Install Docker

+Please follow the Getting Started guide to set up the Docker environment.
-to install Go if you are developing Skygear with Docker.
+You do not need to install Go to develop Skygear in docker environment.

-## Develop with Docker
+# Develop with Docker

 You need development-specific configuration for Docker Compose.
 Create
 a file named `docker-compose.override.yml` in the same directory where